simonmysun/blog/_posts/2023/2023-07-09-cleaning-my-archlinux/2023-07-09-cleaning-my-archlinux.md

 ## Uninstall Blackarch

-To fully remove the Blackarch install, the command from here: https://unix.stackexchange.com/questions/532455/removing-blackarch-completely-from-system is not enough.
+To fully remove the Blackarch install, the command from [here](https://unix.stackexchange.com/questions/532455/removing-blackarch-completely-from-system) is not enough.
 This works fine when you abandon the thoughts of using Blackarch right after you installed it.
 But let's first do this:

 ``` bash
 paclist blackarch | cut -d' ' -f1 | xargs sudo pacman -R